 I'm sorry to disappoint Mr B, but I'm not upholding this complaint.
 I'll explain why.

-I don't doubt that M has lost money here.
+I don't doubt that Mr B has lost money here.
 It's clear Mr B made an investment in good faith, and Mr B hasn't seen the full returns promised.
-Mr B has put a substantial sum into this supposed investment not just with this complaint but payments he made from other accounts, and I appreciate the impact this has had on him.
+Mr B put a substantial sum into this supposed investment, and I appreciate the impact this has had on him and his family as well as his business.

-But there aren't grounds here upon which I can hold Monzo responsible for Mr B's loss.
-The starting point at law is Mr B is responsible for payments made from his account which were properly authorised.
-This is set out in the Payment Service Regulations (2017) and confirmed in Mr B's account terms and conditions.
+But there aren't grounds here upon which I can hold Santander responsible for Mr B's loss.
+The starting point at law is Mr B is responsible for payments made from it's account which are properly authorised.
+This is set out in the Payment Service Regulations (2017) and confirmed in M's account terms and conditions.
 There's no dispute here as to whether Mr B authorised the payments.